 Does ElectricSuper offer allocated pensions?

 Yes.
-An allocated pension (also known as an income stream) is simply a bank account style pension that is paid from a super fund.
+An allocated pension (also known as an income stream or account-based pension) is simply a bank account style pension that is paid from a super fund.
 The government requires that you receive a minimum amount each year (which goes up as you get older), but apart from that there are very few restrictions on them.
 You get interest on the balance, and you stop getting paid when the balance runs out.
 Contact ElectricSuper or your financial advisor for more information.